evolinus/zooe/index.md

 {% capture text %}

-The people behind the quest
+The people behind the quest (want to join?)

 {%
   include button.html